Today, we’re constantly interrupted by tools, notifications, emails, social media—you name it. In our distraction economy, chaos has become the norm.

-Time management can help you take back your time and bring more mindfulness into your daily routine.
+Time management templates can help you take back your time and bring more mindfulness into your daily routine.
 Instead of letting your to-do list dictate how you spend your time, you can use time management strategies to intentionally set your daily priorities and focus on the most relevant work.

 There isn’t one right way to manage your time.
 In this article, we’ll cover 18 different tips, strategies, and quick wins to help you take back control of your tasks—and your time.